tetrapod00/godot-docs/tutorials/3d/3d_antialiasing.rst

 for limiting roughness.
 This is done by selecting the roughness map in the FileSystem dock, then going to the Import dock and setting **Roughness > Mode** to the color channel the roughness map is stored in (typically **Green**), then setting the path to the material's normal map.
-Remember to click **Reimport** at the bottom of the Import dock after setting the path to the normal map.
+Remember to click :btn:`Reimport` at the bottom of the Import dock after setting the path to the normal map.

 Since this processing occurs purely on import, it has no performance cost